Dragonite International

-Dragonite International Limited, formerly known as Ruyan Group (Holdings) Limited (Simplified Chinese:如烟集团有限公司; Traditional Chinese: 如煙集團有限公司; Pinyin: rúyān Jítuán Yǒuxiàn Gōngsī), and initially, Golden Dragon Group (Holdings), is a health care and pharmaceutical company.
+Dragonite International Limited, formerly known as Ruyan Group (Holdings) Limited, and initially, Golden Dragon Group (Holdings), is a health care and pharmaceutical company.
 In 2013, Imperial Tobacco purchased Dragonite's electronic cigarette division.

 History

-Mr. Hon Lik (now Ruyan America's Chairman) patented a design (using high-frequency electronics) and is the original inventor of the first e-cigarettes sold (2003) and Ruyan has registered patents in more than 40 countries since 2003.
+Hon Lik (now Ruyan America's Chairman) patented a design using high-frequency electronics and is the original inventor of the first e-cigarettes sold (2003) and Ruyan has registered patents in more than 40 countries since 2003.
 Ruyan began to form the idea for the electronic cigarette in 2000.

 In 2003, SBT was established, and the first patent was registered in the same year in China.
 In 2007, Ruyan's first international patent was registered.
 The patent was later granted in the United States as well.

 In May 2004, Ruyan's cigar-series was launched and sold in the People's Republic of China market.
 In October of the same year, the e-pipe series of Ruyan was launched.
 As for electronic cigarette products, the "V8" Model, which more closely resembles the appearance of traditional cigarettes, was the key product for 2007.
 At the end of 2007, Ruyan launched a new one-time use cigar product (named "RUYAN e-Gar" in Europe, Africa, the Middle East and Asia/Pacific and RUYAN Vegas in the Americas).